What Is an AI Summariser and Why You Actually Need One

 Let's get into the actual numbers, because "it saves time" is too vague to be useful.
 Here's what measurable impact looks like.

 Time savings metrics: Track your summarization usage for one week.
-Most AI keyboards include analytics showing how many summaries you've generated and estimated time saved.
-The average professional saves 5-7 hours weekly by using AI summarization consistently.
+Most AI keyboards now include detailed analytics showing how many summaries you've generated, estimated time saved, and even productivity trends over time.
+In 2026, the average professional saves 6-9 hours weekly by using AI summarization consistently - an increase from previous years as the tools have become more accurate and faster.

 Calculation method: